-- A: There is no turnout requirement for May or November elections.
-However, there is a 50 percent voter turnout requirement for March and September elections. - Q: Is there any limit to the number of times a district can submit a measure to voters? - A: No. However, the county does charge the district election costs for each election.
-In addition, multiple elections can erode a district's credibility with voters.
+A: There is no turnout requirement for May or November elections.
+However, there is a 50 percent voter turnout requirement for March and September elections.

+Q: Is there any limit to the number of times a district can submit a measure to voters?

+A: No. However, the county does charge the district election costs for each election.
+In addition, multiple elections can erode a district's credibility with voters and exhaust district officials, staff and volunteers.